-The nearest residential area comprises South Marston village to the south-east.
+The nearest residential area comprises South Marston village, which lies to the north-east, and the urban area of Swindon, which lies to the west (beyond the A419).

 South Marston is a small village at risk of encroachment form the growth of Swindon.
-A buffer area along the eastern and south-eastern end of the site, together with Conditions to control visual and lighting impacts are proposed to ensure that the village's rural character is safeguarded.
+A buffer area along the north-eastern and eastern end of the site, together with Conditions to control noise, visual and lighting impacts are proposed to ensure that the village's rural character is safeguarded.